 Creating individual/private mentor./mentee relationships through partner programs is unacceptable.

-15. Members will use integrity and respect at all times in the classroom, events, in the field, and in our daily lives.
+15. Members will use integrity, good character, and respect at all times in the classroom, at events/functions, in the field, and in our daily lives.
+At no time is the usage of any drug or alcohol acceptable when in uniform, for representing, volunteering, partnering, praying, special functions, etc.

 16·Members will honor their agreements, assignments, oaths, authority, and responsibilities.
 Members are responsible for attending/call out of the annual (2) mandatory meetings.
 If you miss 3 consecutive mandatory meetings you shall be suspended.